 - practice universal precautions and infection control procedures, observe general advice on physical distancing and hygiene

 - all children, parents, carers and staff must stay home if unwell (even mildly)

 - maximise ventilation by leaving doors/windows open, continue use of air conditioning (set to fresh air intake where available) and fans, including with doors and windows open

 It is strongly recommended (but not required) that parents and caregivers wear a face mask when indoors.
 This includes when they are:

 - attending children’s centres, preschools or schools for events – for example playgroups, sports days or information evenings

 - volunteering – for example excursions or for student support.

 Parents and caregivers do not need to wear a face mask if they have a medical exemption.

 If there’s a positive COVID-19 case when parents are present SA Health close contact definitions and rules will apply.
-This includes if parents and caregivers were indoors and not wearing a mask (including those with medical exemptions for face masks).

 Students undertaking placements in an early childhood service must meet vaccination requirements and follow the COVID safe measures implemented at the site.